privatenumber/link/README.md

 ### Deep linking

-By default, `npx link` only links packages in the current project.
-However, there are cases where the linked packages also needs linking setup.
+By default, `npx link` only links packages in the _Consuming package_.
+However, there are cases where the _Dependency packages_ also needs linking setup.

-Deep linking recursively runs link on every linked package that has a `link.config.json` file.
+Deep linking recursively runs link on every linked dependency that has a `link.config.json` file.

 Enable with the `--deep` flag or `deepLink` property in `link.config.json`.